-The pre-consultation process began on April 6, 2021.
+The pre-consultation process began on November 10, 2022.
 No new and/or amended policies or maps for the City were included as part of the pre-consultation process.
-For a complete draft of the Source Protection Plan, agencies are directed to contact:
+Agencies were given to December 11, 2023 to provide comments.
+This period was the first opportunity for agencies to provide comments on the updates.
+Council resolutions were received from affected municipalities.